SparklyPower/SparklyPaper/README.md

   * The growth speed of crops and stems are now fixed based on if the block below them is moist or not, instead of doing vanilla's behavior of "check all blocks nearby to see if at least one of them is moist" and "if the blocks nearby are of the same time, make them grow slower".
     * In my opinion: Who cares about the vanilla behavior lol, most players only care about farm land + crop = crop go brrrr
   * Another optimization is that crop behavior can be changed to skip from age zero to the last age directly, while still keeping the original growth duration of the crop.
 This way, useless block updates due to crop growth can be avoided!
+  * (Incompatible with Paper's Dry and Wet Farmland custom tick rates)
 * Spooky month optimizations
   * The quintessential patch that other performance forks also have for... some reason???
 I thought that this optimization was too funny to not do it in SparklyPaper.
   * Caches when Bat's spooky season starts and ends, and when Skeleton and Zombies halloween starts and ends.
 The epoch is updated every 90 days.
 If your server is running for 90+ days straight without restarts, congratulations!